SciCompKL/CoDiPack/documentation/TutorialB2.md

 approach is supported only by `RealReversePrimal...` types of CoDiPack.
 The second approach is supported by all CoDiPack reverse types.

-In our case the first option with the reevaluation would look like:
+In our case the first option namely the reevaluation would look like:
 ~~~~{.cpp}
 TH::Real* x = th.createPrimalVectorInput();
 TH::Real* y = th.createPrimalVectorOutput();